Custom Poker Chips Artwork Guide: Design Files & Specs

 - A colour palette

-- Reference images from our chip inspiration gallery
+- Reference images from our gallery

 - A rough sketch or mood board